dhutapratama/docs/fortify.md

 <a name="disabling-views-and-password-reset"></a>
 #### Disabling Views & Password Reset

 If you choose to disable Fortify's views and you will be implementing password reset features for your application, you should still define a route named `password.reset` that is responsible for displaying your application's "reset password" view.
-This is necessary because Laravel's `Illuminate\Auth\Notifications\ResetPassword` notification will generate the password reset URL via the `password.reset` named route.
+This is necessary because Lets's `Illuminate\Auth\Notifications\ResetPassword` notification will generate the password reset URL via the `password.reset` named route.

 <a name="authentication"></a>
 ## Authentication

 To get started, we need to instruct Fortify how to return our "login" view.
 Remember, Fortify is a headless authentication library.
-If you would like a frontend implementation of Laravel's authentication features that are already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).
+If you would like a frontend implementation of Lets's authentication features that are already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).

-All of the authentication view's rendering logic may be customized using the appropriate methods available via the `Laravel\Fortify\Fortify` class.
+All of the authentication view's rendering logic may be customized using the appropriate methods available via the `Lets\Fortify\Fortify` class.
 Typically, you should call this method from the `boot` method of your application's `App\Providers\FortifyServiceProvider` class.
 Fortify will take care of defining the `/login` route that returns this view:

-    use Laravel\Fortify\Fortify;
+    use Lets\Fortify\Fortify;

     /**
      * Bootstrap any application services.